-Charleston area mayors, leaders call on community to support annual Homeless to Hope Telethon
+Charleston area mayors, leaders call on community to support annual Homeless to Hope telethon

-With more than 1,600 men, women and children in the Charleston area experiencing homelessness or living in supportive housing, local leaders are urging the public to donate to a nonprofit fund aimed at helping those in need.
+With more than 1,600 men, women and children in the Charleston area experiencing homelessness or living in supportive housing, local leaders urged the public on Friday to donate to a nonprofit fund aimed at helping those in need.

-Charleston Mayor John Tecklenburg, Mount Pleasant Mayor Will Haynie and others said on Friday that with widespread layoffs and other negative economic impacts of the coronavirus pandemic, it's more important than ever to support the annual Homeless to Hope Benefit Telethon on May 8.
-Proceeds from the event will go support organizations and service providers that help people get housed and out of homelessness.
+Charleston Mayor John Tecklenburg, Mount Pleasant Mayor Will Haynie and others said that with widespread layoffs and other negative economic impacts of the coronavirus pandemic, it's more important than ever to support the annual Homeless to Hope Benefit Telethon on May 8.
+Proceeds from the event will support organizations and service providers that help people find housing and support.

 "In this time of coronavirus, there's the very real (possibility) of more people becoming homeless," Tecklenburg said.